-1. For a definition of securities see page 9.

-2. Such dividend income may be subject to Special Contribution for Defence.

-3. All the interest income of Collective Investment Schemes is considered to be arising from the ordinary activities or closely related to the ordinary activities of the Scheme.
-4. Such interest income is subject to Special Contribution for Defence.

-5. With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those permanent establishment profits.
+- 1. For a definition of securities see page 9. - 2.
+Such dividend income may be subject to Special Contribution for Defence. - 3.
+All the interest income of Collective Investment Schemes is considered to be arising from the ordinary activities or closely related to the ordinary activities of the Scheme. - 4.
+Such interest income is subject to Special Contribution for Defence. - 5.
+With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those permanent establishment profits.
+Transitional rules apply in certain cases on the granting of foreign tax credits where a foreign PE was previously exempt and subsequently a taxpayer elects to be subject to tax on the profits of the foreign PE.